Thank you to to flyerdiaries.com for this graphic.Read More

-If you are booking an all inclusive holiday deal with flights and transfers included then you may not have even considered the driving question.
+If you are booking an all inclusive holiday deal to the Alps with flights and transfers included then you may not have even considered the driving to the Alps question.
 However, if, as more and more people are doing, you are booking a land only winter holiday and are organizing your own flights and travel arrangements, the journey to your holiday destination can become a complicated logistical challenge!

 The French Alps is well served with snowtrains, public airport shuttle services and a plethora of private transfer companies.
 However, these do not always tie in with your flight times, or go to your particular destinations and only a few offer door to door service, which is important in the winter with heavy bags to carry.
 They can be long journeys with many stop offs and can also be surprisingly expensive.

-After a little bit of research, you may well be asking the ‘what if we hire a car instead?’ question.
+After a little bit of research, you may well be asking the ‘what if we hire a car instead and drive to the Alps?’ question.
 The freedom and flexibility a car will give you is a significant advantage.
 Not only can you travel in your own time and take advantage of unsociable hour flight deals, you have the flexibility to explore when you are at your destination.
 A hire car between a family or small group can also work out good value for money.

 However, what about driving in the snowy Alps in winter?
 The media stories of traffic chaos in the Alps from last season will undoubtedly be flashing alarm bells!